 You can see about coming back onto your original trajectory or deciding that your objective is no longer appropriate, and moving off in another direction.

-Tools to implement PDCA
+Tools to implement Plan Do Check Assess (PDCA)

 So how do you go about doing these things in this PDCA cycle?

 Todoist is my favourite.
 I used Ayoa a lot because it has this great function building mind maps and then link tasks to the mind maps.
 Unfortunately, Ayoa is not fast enough to use everyday use.
 So, I use Todoist to manage the operational stuff.

 Now also I’ve got a lot of email coming in as has everybody, and I’ve found that it’s important to have a good email management system.

 The one that I like is Sortd which overlays Gmail with a kanban, which, I say, protects the inbox.